dayz10k/DayZ-Private/README.md

  - "Administration" combines an easy to use interface with options to control your server.

  - "Database" is the controldesk to your characters and vehicles on the server.
-Using Chive you can edit all revelant ingame information or backup, restore and reset your whole database.
+Using Chive you can edit all ingame data or backup, restore and reset your whole database.

- - "Information" displays you all the relevant status information and monitors the system performance.
+ - "Information" displays you all the relevant application information and lets you change the language.

  **Database**